-- Z Spa Hanoi – Male masseurs providing massages for men by men.
-Friendly service, prices listed up front on the website and you are able to pay for standard, premium or luxury rooms – all of which are very reasonably priced.
+Male masseurs provide massages for men by men.
+Friendly service, prices listed up front on the website, and you are able to pay for standard, premium or luxury rooms – all of which are very reasonably priced.

-- Tori Spa – Well trained male massage therapists who know how to relieve your pain points.
-A less than glamorous location but gay-owned and they also offer haircuts, facial treatments, and body hair removal.
+Well-trained male massage therapists who know how to relieve your pain points.
+A less than glamorous location but gay-owned, and they also offer haircuts, facial treatments, and body hair removal.

-- Paradise Men’s Spa – Popular massage service providing out-call male massages on Hanoi 24 hours a day.
+Popular massage service providing out-call male massages in Hanoi 24 hours a day.

-One of the best spas in Hanoi offering high-quality spa and massage packages in an exotic rainforest meets old school cigar lounge setting.
-A great way to spend a rainy day in Hanoi – we loved the full-body massage with all-natural ginger oil which was just heaven.
+One of the best spas in Hanoi offering high-quality spa and massage packages in an exotic rainforest meets old-school cigar lounge setting.
+A great way to spend a rainy day in Hanoi – we loved the full-body massage with all-natural ginger oil, which was just heaven.

-A stand-alone luxury spa near Hoan Kiem Lake with a wide range of traditional massages, facial and body treatments.
+A stand-alone luxury spa near Hoan Kiem Lake with a wide range of traditional massages, facials and body treatments.
 The signature Bamboo Massage is a crowd favorite, but we can never say no to a hot stone massage…

-- Hanoi La Belle Spa – The top rated spa in Hanoi with all the expected services.
-Absolute heaven and good value for money, be sure to book in advance as they get swamped.
+The top-rated spa in Hanoi with all the expected services.
+Absolute heaven and good value for money.
+Be sure to book in advance as they get swamped.
 A great way to spoil yourself after a long flight or before returning home.

 Gay Spas & Gay Saunas in Hanoi